rehive/docs-portal/content/extensions/get-started/recommendations.md

 #### Build with multi-company in mind

 Extensions should built to support a multi company use case, rather than only support a single company on Rehive.
-This will allow your extension to be used on test companies (should it be a private extension) or at a laters stage be used as a public company.
+This will allow your extension to be used on test companies (should it be a private extension) or at a later stage be used as a public company.

 To ensure an extension is not locked to a single company ensure that: